-- Such act is likely or would be perceived by a reasonable person as likely to cause physical or emotional injury to any person; hazing also includes any act designed to or the result of which is to produce mental or physical discomfort, embarrassment, harassment, or ridicule; and/or - Such act is a condition of initiation into, admission into, continued membership in, or association with any organization, including but not limited to athletics teams. - The definition(s) will be applied to the activities of all student organizations and organizations comprised of students. - Hazing applies to activities and behaviors, regardless of whether the initiators are prospective or active members, and regardless of whether the victims are prospective or active members. - Hazing applies to activities and behaviors, regardless of whether participation was voluntary or required.
+- 6.1.1 Such act is likely or would be perceived by a reasonable person as likely to cause physical or emotional injury to any person; hazing also includes any act designed to or the result of which is to produce mental or physical discomfort, embarrassment, harassment, or ridicule; or - 6.1.2 Such act is a condition of initiation into, admission into, continued membership in, or association with any organization, including but not limited to athletics teams. - 6.1.3 The definition(s) will be applied to the activities of all student organizations and organizations comprised of students. - 6.1.4 Hazing applies to activities and behaviors, regardless of whether the initiators are prospective or active members, and regardless of whether the victims are prospective or active members. - 6.1.5 Hazing applies to activities and behaviors, regardless of whether participation was voluntary or required.

-B. Responsibilities
+6.2 Responsibilities

-- 1) A person is responsible for violating the University's Hazing Policy if such person: - a.
-Knowingly participates as an actor in any student hazing; or - Is present at or otherwise has direct knowledge of any student hazing and fails to report such hazing to the Dean of Students and Assistant Provost of Student Affairs or designee(s). - 2) A group or organization is responsible of violating the Hazing Policy if it: - a.
-Knowingly permits or condones student hazing; and/or - b.
-Knowingly or negligently fails to take reasonable measures within the scope of its authority to prevent student hazing; or c.
-Fails to report to Dean of Students and Assistant Provost of Student Affairs, or designee(s), any hazing reported to it by others or of which it otherwise has knowledge.
+- 6.2.1 A person is responsible for violating the University's Hazing Policy if such person: - 6.2.1.1 Knowingly participates as an actor in any student hazing; or - 6.2.1.2 Is present at or otherwise has direct knowledge of any student hazing and fails to report such hazing to the Dean of Students and Assistant Provost for Student Affairs or designee(s). - 6.2.2 A group or organization is responsible of violating the Hazing Policy if it: - 6.2.2.1 Knowingly permits or condones student hazing; or - 6.2.2.2 Knowingly or negligently fails to take reasonable measures within the scope of its authority to prevent student hazing; or - 6.2.2.3 Fails to report to the Dean of Students and Assistant Provost for Student Affairs, or designee(s), any hazing reported to it by others or of which it otherwise has knowledge. - 6.3 Consent